 If you choose to invest directly, the following checklist will help.

 - KYC: KYC is a must to invest in mutual funds.
-It is a one time activity, once done you don’t need to repeat it for future investments.
+It is a one-time activity, once done you don’t need to repeat it for future investments.
 You can check whether you are KYC compliant or not, by visiting CAMS or KARVY & entering your PAN.
 If you are, you can go to the next step of this checklist.
-If you are not you will have to fulfill the KYC requirement.
+If you are not you will have to fulfil the KYC requirement.
 It can be done either offline or online.

-With Offline KYC you need to fill a form and submit the same along with self attested photocopies of your PAN card, latest address proof and a passport size photograph.
-You are also require to confirm your physical existence through an In-Person Verification or IPV.
+With Offline KYC you need to fill a form and submit the same along with self-attested photocopies of your PAN card, latest address proof and a passport size photograph.
+You are also required to confirm your physical existence through an In-Person Verification or IPV.

 Equity Funds invest your money in company shares.
 If you see the allocation of your chosen equity fund scheme you will see that they have invested 3% in Infosys Ltd., 2% in HDFC Bank Ltd. etc. Debt Funds invest in debt instruments.
 They offer lower returns than equity funds but are much more stable and are not affected by the highs and lows of the share market.
 Balanced funds are a mixture of both so they provide stability in the form of debt and high returns from the equity portion.

 It also depends on your goal period.
 Investing for short term goals?
 Go for debt funds.
 Investing for long term goals?
 Go for equity funds.
 And so on.
 Visit Moneycontrol or Value Research to know more about your chosen fund.

 - Finding the correct scheme: Once you have decided the category of fund, you have to choose from multiple schemes available under your selected category.
 Your choice should be based on the following factors. (you can get these details on most mutual fund data websites) :